 Two percent of truck drivers involved in crashes in 2012 had a blood alcohol content of .08 or higher.
 Although this number is significantly lower than that for passenger vehicle drivers (23 percent of such drivers involved in fatal wrecks had a BAC of .08 or higher), it still poses a problem any time a commercial driver drinks alcohol and then gets behind the wheel of such a large vehicle.

 Additionally, 8.2 percent of large truck drivers involved in fatal crashes had a previous driver’s license suspension, and a total of 18 percent of truck drivers involved in fatal wrecks had at least one prior speeding conviction.

 Click to contact Chalik & Chalik's personal injury lawyers today

 All motor vehicle accidents can be truly devastating.
 Truck accidents, however, may carry a higher risk because of the sheer size of the vehicle involved compared to other, smaller vehicles on the road.
 Parties to a truck accident may experience catastrophic injuries, which could result in massive medical bills and even lifelong disabilities.
 Of course, a truck accident could also lead to loss of life in the most tragic cases.

 If you have the misfortune of being in a truck accident, or lose a loved one in a wreck, speak with an accident attorney immediately.
-The Fort Lauderdale personal injury attorneys at Chalik & Chalik will help you file a timely accident claim, or, should you choose to pursue a personal injury suit against the truck driver or trucking company, will ensure that you begin within the four-year statute of limitations as provided under Florida law.
+The Fort Lauderdale personal injury attorneys at Chalik & Chalik will help you file a timely accident claim, or, should you choose to pursue a personal injury suit against the truck driver or trucking company, will ensure that you begin within the two-year statute of limitations as provided under Florida law.
 Don’t wait any longer to seek out help.
 Call us today at 855-529-0269.